Techtonica/curriculum/data-structures/hash-tables.md

 ### Check for Understanding
 - What is the difference between a hash map and a hash table?
 The two terms are often used interchangeably.
 - Explain how a hash table uses hashing.
-- What is a real-worl use case for a hash table?
+- What is a real-world use case for a hash table?
 What are the advantages?

 ### Supplemental Materials